-Before traveling with your child in an RV, learn of the risks and choose the best alternative that is the safest for your child.
+Understand the risks and choose the best alternative that is the safest for your child.

-- 1. Motorized RV's (Class A, B, C and C+) are not required to have rear occupant crash testing or meet Federal seat belt standards for rear seating, depending on the weight of the RV.
-Check with each manufacturer if it meets seat belt standards. - 2.
-Kitchen equipment anchored to wooden frames and wooden cabinets can collapse or become projectiles during a collision. - 3.
-Other travel supplies, as well as passengers can also become projectiles and injure occupants during a collision - Car Seats & booster seats are never to be used in rear-facing or side-facing seating - 5.
+- Motorized RVs (Class A, B, C, and C+) are not required to have rear occupant crash testing or meet Federal seat belt standards for rear seating, depending on the weight of the RV.
+Check with each manufacturer if it meets seat belt standards. - Kitchen equipment anchored to wooden frames and wooden cabinets can collapse or become projectiles during a collision. - 3.
+Other travel supplies, as well as passengers can also become projectiles and injure occupants during a collision - 4.
+Car Seats & booster seats are never to be used in rear-facing or side-facing seating - 5.
 Never leave a child alone in an RV or motor vehicle